wiseman-timelord/Cpp-Vulkan-Agi/README.md

 # Cpp-Vulkan-Agi
 Project Status: Alpha; under development.
-Developing offline, when there is a release, then there will be part working alpha with gradio interface working.
+Developing offline, when there is functional beta.
 It does not work yet....

 ### Project Plan
 1. The current work is...